 Remote and national opportunities can expand your experience beyond campus.

 - Use Office Hours Strategically: Ask your professors about their research journey and how you can get involved.
+You can also set up a visit with a CUR Peer Advisor.

 Take Action